jwill2385/jwill2385.github.io/_posts/2025-07-27-teaching-prompt-engineering.md

 ### Resources and Further Learning
 - Prompt engineering is both an art and science
 - The field evolves rapidly - new models, tools, and techniques are being deployed frequently
-- Check out the website [Theresanaiforthat.com](https://theresanaiforthat.com/) which curates list of AI tools
+- Check out the website [Theresanaiforthat.com](https://theresanaiforthat.com/) which curates a database of AI tools

 ### Recommended Tools
 - **ChatGPT**: OpenAI's flagship model